RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Pages/3-Pages.md

 4. Tasks

 :::note[Please note]
 The **Tasks** item page may not appear on certain items' tab strips.
 This is because the **Tasks** page is set to inactive by default.
-Your system builder can enable the Tasks page for items **Designer**.
+Your system builder can enable the Tasks page for items in **Designer**.

 - [Custom pages can be created in Designer](</docs/Rapid/4-Keyper Manual/2-Designer/2-Pages/1-all-about-pages-in-designer.md>) and linked to items.
 :::